Amber Electric electricity plans in New South Wales

 Amber Electric offers Variable-rate plan, Solar feed-in tariff plan in New South Wales.
 Plan availability and specific rates depend on your distributor zone and postcode.

-Amber Electric offers solar feed-in tariffs typically around Varies with wholesale (see fact sheet) in New South Wales.
-Actual rates depend on your plan and location.
-Compare solar plans to ensure you are getting a competitive feed-in rate.
+Amber Electric offers solar feed-in tariffs in New South Wales.
+Rates vary by plan and distributor zone and change regularly.
+Confirm the current rate with Amber Electric and compare solar plans to ensure you are getting a competitive feed-in rate.

 In New South Wales, the average electricity usage rate is approximately 28.5c/kWh.
 Amber Electric's average rate is approximately 28c/kWh, though this varies by plan and distributor zone.